10 considerations for a restorative VBAC

 There are so many things to consider when you are planning your vaginal birth after caesarean (VBAC) and these are just the ones I wanted to put together quickly to get you started, but you have to do your own mind-mapping to work out where you need more information, where you feel strong and confident and where you have mixed feelings and need to explore more.

 1. Positive Mind

-In my childbirth classes I recommend my clients create a vision board with words and images to help you focus on what a positive, calm birth means to you along with power words such as breathe, release and let go and surrender.
+In my childbirth classes, I recommend my clients create a vision board with words and images to help you focus on what a positive, calm birth means to you along with power words such as breathe, release, let go and surrender.
 Say those words over and over like a mantra.

 The main thing about being pregnant again and planning a VBAC is to really enjoy your pregnancy and positively anticipate your next birth.
 Think about the miracle that has been created within you.
 You are growing and nurturing another human being that initially was only visible through a microscope.

 How incredible is that?

 Trust and believe in your body and your baby.

 2. A strong, relaxed body

 Do whatever you can to help your body be comfortable during pregnancy, effective during labour and achieve a fast recovery after birth.